auralshin/mongoose-uuid/README.md

 ## Credits

-This custom schema type is developed and maintained by [Your Name](https://github.com/your-github-username).
+This custom schema type is developed and maintained by [Anshul Rai](https://github.com/auralshin).

 ## Resources